lromeraj/isbd-emu/README.md

 # Iridium SBD emulator

-This emulator has been implemented due to the current lack of active _Iridium SBD 960X_ and _GSS_ emulators, there are currently some repositories which implements a tiny Iridium SBD emulator, but they are totally unmaintained and have not been updated in the last years.
-Those implementations are using a very old versions of Python and there are some incompatible dependencies.
+This emulator has been developed in response to the lack of active emulators for Iridium SBD 960X and GSS.
+While there are a few repositories that provide a small Iridium SBD emulator, they are currently unmaintained and have not been updated in years.
+Furthermore, these implementations rely on outdated versions of Python and include incompatible dependencies.

+This repository is still in its early stages, so you may find that some extra functionality is missing, if that's the case do not hesitate on requesting such functionality to be implemented by creating an issue.
+I'll do my best to address it as soon as possible.
+Any help or participation would be greatly appreciated.

 > **NOTE**: this emulator does not emulate the behavior of a satellite network (at least by the moment), this is implicitly abstracted within the GSS.

+This emulator also includes [some extra tools](#tools) that you may find useful during the development process.

 # Implementation